-Like the garden at Cruden Farm, Michael’s involvement has grown over the decades and now he can be found dead-heading, raking, watering, planning, pruning and propagating on pretty much a full time basis.
-Their partnership was significant as he and ‘the Boss’ thought alike and in the words of one of Dame Elisabeth’s grand- daughters, Penny Fowler, they were ‘kindred spirits’.
+Like the garden at Cruden Farm, Michael’s involvement grew over the decades to the point where he was dead-heading, raking, watering, planning, pruning and propagating on pretty much a full time basis.
+Their partnership was significant as he and ‘the Boss’ thought alike and, in the words of one of Dame Elisabeth’s grand- daughters, Penny Fowler, they were ‘kindred spirits’.

 They frequently travelled together around the garden in the motorised buggy that the family gave Dame Elisabeth for her 80th birthday.
-Known as their ‘oo & r trundles’ the two of them would be endlessly delighted with vistas of the garden from various angles and during those mobile adventures, they made many decisions about what needed to be done to maintain the garden and also to refresh it.
-Be it over a pot of tea, whilst enjoying an early breakfast or during an ‘oo & r trundle’ Michael and the Boss were always planning improvements and changes to the garden, as well as identifying the projects that needed to be done to keep the garden at its best for the thousands of visitors the garden welcomed annually
+Known as their ‘oo & r trundles’ the two of them would be endlessly delighted with vistas of the garden from various angles, and during those mobile adventures, they made decisions about what needed to be done to maintain the garden and also to refresh it.
+Be it over a pot of tea, whilst enjoying an early breakfast, or during an ‘oo & r trundle’, Michael (gardener #2) and the Boss (gardener #1) were always planning improvements and changes to the garden, as well as identifying the projects that needed to be done to keep the garden at its best for the thousands of visitors being welcomed annually.

-In 1984 Michael started keeping a Diary of what had been achieved in the garden each day.
-He has maintained the Diaries ever since and they provide a fascinating insight into the growth and care of the many different gardens and trees at Cruden Farm.
-In 2017, the Diaries were transformed into a book by Michael and Lisa Clausen, offering rare insights into the close relationship between the two gardeners and their decades long approach to managing Cruden Farm.
+In 1984 – Michael started keeping a Diary of what had been achieved in the garden each day and they provide a fascinating insight into the growth and care of the many different gardens and trees at Cruden Farm.
+In 2017 the Diaries were transformed into a book by Michael and Lisa Clausen, offering rare insights into the close relationship between the two gardeners and their decades long approach to managing Cruden Farm.

 During Dame Elisabeth’s lifetime, Michael was often in charge of the garden when she was away from it but as soon as she returned to Cruden Farm, she would be out there with him, both gloveless and hatless, getting their hands dirty as they worked away.
-They made all of the important decisions about the garden’s future together and often had the same thought at the same time.
-They shared all of the jobs that needed to be done and after 47 years of working at Cruden Farm, Michael now quips that in another three years, he might have finished his apprenticeship.
+They made all the important decisions about the garden’s future together and often had the same thought at the same time.
+In late 2018, Michael “retired”, although he will still always be gardener #2.